 Molecular and cellular bases of the rupture, invasion and inflammatory destruction of the intestinal barrier by Shigella.

 Group leaders: Philippe Sansonetti, Régis Tournebize, Laurence Arbibe, Stephen Girardin.
 Post-doctoral scientist: Irit Paz.
 PhD Student: Jean Bergounioux, Tien Meng-Tsung.
-Engineer: Thierry Pédron, Monique Singer.
+Engineer: Thierry Pédron.

 In the framework of our project aimed at understanding how Shigella causes the invasion and inflammatory destruction of the intestinal barrier, we have demonstrated that the key role played by the cytosolic protein Nod1 (Card4) that recognizes the peptidoglycan of gram-negative microorganisms and initiates activation of the NF-κB and JNK pathways, thereby leading to a strong inflammatory reaction, demonstrated by the expression of IL-8, the transcriptomal profile of which has been characterized by Affymetirx microarrays.
-This inflammatory reaction, however, appears to be efficiently down regulated by some secreted proteins such as the already mentioned OpsG and OspF, the latter blocking the AP-1 transcription pathway.
-It seems that Shigella's "logic" is to sculpt a transcriptome thus a particular profile of transcription response that is adapted to the development of the infectious process.
+This inflammatory reaction, however, appears to be efficiently down regulated by some secreted proteins such as the already mentioned OpsG and OspF.
+It seems that Shigella "sculpts" a particular transcriptome that is adapted to the development of the infectious process.
 We have also demonstrated that the lack of IL-8 expression largely accounts for the unability of mice to develop significant intestinal inflammation (thus the lack of a murine model for bacillary dysentery) in the presence of invasive Shigella.

 We have also demonstrated the protective role of commensal/probiotic bacterial such as Lactobacillus casei against inflammation caused by invasive Shigella.